MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     $MozaicReward_i = \frac {\normalsize RewardRate_i}{\normalsize TotakStake_i} \times MozaicStake_i $

-    If this assumption restricts the applicable staking pools, we have change the optimization algorithm.
+    If this assumption restricts the applicable staking pools, we have to change the optimization algorithm.
 <br>

 - **Token vectors**